 You can download videos to embed in newsletters or staff emails.
 We have several videos available on our YouTube channel, and we like these 3 informational videos located on our Resources page.

-- 1. Ways to vote
+- 1. Stop and consider animation

-- 2. Requesting a postal vote
+- 2. Ways to vote

-- 3. Counting the votes
+- 3. Requesting a postal vote

 We also have an Election Facts.
 STOP and CONSIDER animation that can be downloaded and embedded into staff newsletters or emails.